withastro/docs/src/pages/en/guides/images.md

 ## Astro's Image Integration

 Astro's official image integration provides two different Astro components for rendering optimized images, `<Image />` and `<Picture />`.
-There is full support for both static sites and server-side rendering.
+It is supported for all static sites and for [some server-side rendering deploy hosts](/en/guides/integrations-guide/image/#installation).

-After [installing the integration](/en/guides/integrations-guide/image/#installation), you can import and use these two components wherever you can use Astro components: `.astro` and `.mdx` files.
+After [installing `@astrojs/image`](/en/guides/integrations-guide/image/#installation), you can use these two components wherever you can use Astro components: in `.astro` and `.mdx` files.

 ### `<Image />`